U.S. flag

 Diagnosis

 The doctor examines the affected parts of skin and asks about the symptoms.
 They may take a skin sample to rule out other similar skin conditions.
 That involves scraping off a small amount of skin and treating it with a chemical agent to identify fungal spores under a microscope.
 The results are often available the next day.
-In rare cases, a fungal culture will be grown in a laboratory in order to determine the exact strain of fungus.
-That takes around three weeks.
+Sometimes a fungal culture is taken in the laboratory to determine the exact type of fungus.
+That takes about three weeks.

 Prevention